 Finland consistently ranks in the upper echelon of the world prosperity rankings (as high as 3rd this year) but you’d never be able to tell that watching the films of Aki Kaurismaki.
 Melancholy and the plight of the working class have long been the themes of Kaurismaki’s work dating back from his early masterpieces Shadows in Paradise all the way to more recent hits like The Match Factory Girl and beyond.
 His latest film The Other Side of Hope is no different; here morbid gloom hovers over the lives of Helsinki’s citizens inflicting them with a stoic dejected demeanor.
 Beneath the bleak surface, however, lies a film that wonderfully melds Kaurismaki’s unique tack for deadpan comedy with a strong political message condemning racism and xenophobia.

 Kaurismaki’s aesthetic is an acquired taste.
-Briefly considered the successor to Bergman for their shared Nordic heritage while also invoking stylistic comparisons to Bresson and the French New Wave, Kaurismaki is a throwback filmmaker for the contemporary age.
-He paints all of his subjects with a mundane brush – all working class – nothing special about them types and accents that with equally minimalistic set designs.
+Briefly considered the successor to Bergman for their shared Nordic heritage and Scandinavian cynicism while also invoking stylistic comparisons to Bresson and the French New Wave, Kaurismaki is a throwback filmmaker for the contemporary age.
+He paints all of his subjects with a mundane brush – all working-class – everymen types and accents that with equally minimalistic set designs.
 This works to give his films an air of cynicism that often alienates audiences unfamiliar with his style.
 Dig deeper though and you’ll find the unforgiving world that Kaurismaki depicts is actually a source of great strength.

 Mirroring Khaled’s journey is that of Wikström – a newly divorced salesman turned restaurant owner seeking a new lease on life.
 Much like Khaled’s journey to Finland, Wilkström’s past is handled in one fell swoop with the man removing his wedding band and walking out the door – no setup, no explanation required.
 The past is the past, what is infinitely more interesting for Kaurismaki is how we move forward from it.
 Fortunes can change on a dime as Kaurismaki demonstrates when Wilkström unexpectedly wins large in a high stakes poker game so why dwell on things we cannot change?